Why I became Vegetarian? (Now Vegan)

 Chief Seattle, native American leader (1786-1866)

-Upon hearing I’m a vegetarian, people always inquire why?
+Upon hearing I’m a vegetarian (now vegan), people always inquire why?
 Understandably so especially since many know me as a farm girl who grew up riding horses, herding sheep and dipping beef cattle etc. Back home on weekends from boarding school, I’d often be found at the dairy parlor feeding newly born calves.
-We, like all farmers, consumed copious amounts of meat daily.
+We, like all farming families, consumed copious amounts of meat daily.

 Naturally, becoming a vegetarian seemed a complete anomaly, and far from my farm girl reality.
 At 43 years old I was suddenly faced with a choice, and an awakened consciousness so compelling, I couldn’t ignore it.